LP Sustainability

 Paperless initiatives:

-- Encouraging a paperless business environment to reduce paper waste.
+• Promoting a paperless working environment to reduce paper consumption and associated waste.

 Independent Certifications

-BREEAM is an environmental sustainability assessment method for existing buildings.
-It evaluates the asset performance and the building management in several categories, such as energy and water use, waste management, transportation and materials, among others.
+BREEAM is a recognised environmental sustainability assessment method for existing buildings.
+It evaluates asset performance and building management across several categories, including energy consumption, water efficiency, waste management, transportation, materials and overall environmental impact.

 A summary of the building certifications BREEAM in-use and energy rating of each property: